Video Streaming Monetization Models

-For some brands distributing video is just for creating brand awareness, educating the audience (external and internal), establishing and maintaining a sense of loyalty.
-For these brands, video streaming is an investment that does not pay back via a direct content monetization but is a marathon-run that calls for a long-term ROI.2/
+1. For some brands distributing video is just for creating brand awareness, educating the audience (external and internal), and establishing and maintaining a sense of loyalty.
+For these brands, video streaming is an investment that does not pay back via direct content monetization but is a marathon run that calls for a long-term ROI.

-The third group creates and distributes video to profit from the content itself.
+3. The third group creates and distributes videos to profit from the content itself.
 These content distributors have several ways of monetizing video streaming.
 In the following lines, we will reveal these means of video streaming monetization.

 Video Streaming Monetization Models